contagon/handbook/handbook/11-young-women.md

 * Attend class activities.
 * Attend ward Young Women presidency meetings as invited.

 At least two responsible adult women should be present at each class meeting and activity.
-Advisers must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see 11.6.2).
+Advisers must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see [11.6.2](11-young-women.md#1162-young-women-with-disabilities)).

-### 11.3.6 Specialists
+### 11.3.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Specialists

 Where needed, the Young Women presidency may recommend that the bishopric call specialists to assist presidency members and advisers.
 In some cases, these callings may be limited to a particular event, such as a camp, a youth conference, or sports.

 All specialists serve under the direction of the ward Young Women presidency.

-Specialists must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see 11.6.2).
+Specialists must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see [11.6.2](11-young-women.md#1162-young-women-with-disabilities)).

 ## 11.4 Helping Young Women Prepare to Join Relief Society